Eastern Malibu in Los Angeles County, California — The American West (Pacific Coastal)

 Topics.
 This historical marker is listed in these topic lists: Disasters • Industry & Commerce.
 A significant historical year for this entry is 1926.

 Location.
 34° 2.065′ N, 118° 40.776′ W. Marker is in Malibu, California, in Los Angeles County.
 It is in Eastern Malibu.
-Marker can be reached from Pacific Coast Highway (California Route 1).
+It can be reached from Pacific Coast Highway (California Route 1).
 Marker is located near the entrance of the Adamson House.
 Touch for map.
 Marker is at or near this postal address: 23200 Pacific Coast Hwy, Malibu CA 90265, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Frederick and May K. Rindge (a few steps from this marker); The Adamson House (a few steps from this marker); Juan Rodriguez Cabrillo (a few steps from this marker); Hueneme, Malibu and Port Los Angeles Railway (a few steps from this marker); Original Malibu Railroad tie (a few steps from this marker); Malibu Potteries (a few steps from this marker); Green Man sculpture (a few steps from this marker); Lath house (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Frederick and May K. Rindge (a few steps from this marker); The Adamson House (a few steps from this marker); Juan Rodriguez Cabrillo (a few steps from this marker); Hueneme, Malibu and Port Los Angeles Railway (a few steps from this marker); Original Malibu Railroad Tie (a few steps from this marker); Malibu Potteries (a few steps from this marker); Green Man Sculpture (a few steps from this marker); Lath House (within shouting distance of this marker).
 Touch for a list and map of all markers in Malibu.

 Credits.
-This page was last revised on December 12, 2023.
+This page was last revised on March 26, 2026.
 It was originally submitted on December 11, 2023, by Jason Voigt of Glen Carbon, Illinois.
-This page has been viewed 43 times since then and 10 times this year.
+This page has been viewed 199 times since then and 20 times this year.
 Photos: 1, 2. submitted on December 11, 2023, by Jason Voigt of Glen Carbon, Illinois.
 3. submitted on December 12, 2023, by Jason Voigt of Glen Carbon, Illinois.
 4. submitted on December 11, 2023, by Jason Voigt of Glen Carbon, Illinois.